 If you start laying your baby down every time she sits up or stands, you’ll quickly find yourself caught in a never-ending game of “jack-in-the-box.”
 Also let your little one practice new skills throughout the day.
 This helps them burn off extra energy and master new skills soon.

-Time spent outdoors is twice as valuable as indoor time (according to me 😁.)
-It stimulates your baby or toddler more, burns off pent up energy and helps them settle easier at bedtime.
+Time spent outdoors is essential for deep, restful sleep.
+It stimulates your baby or toddler in a different way, burns off mental and physical energy and helps babies settle easier at bedtime and sleep better at night.

 Reason #2: Schedule issue